Anurag-30/knowledge-base/05-Sql/Querying Tables/Readme.md

 # BETWEEN , LIKE and ALIKE

-If you want to run queries between a certain range we can use BETWEEN to get the records of
+If you want to run queries between a certain range we can use `BETWEEN` to get the records of specified ranges. <>